 All LSEs serving Load in the NYCA must comply with the Installed Capacity requirements set forth in Article 5 of this ISO Services Tariff.

 All Customers taking service under the ISO Services Tariff must pay the Market

-Administration and Control Area Services Charge, as specified in Rate Schedule 1 of this ISO scheduled shall notify the NYISO.
+Administration and Control Area Services Charge, as specified in Rate Schedule 1 of this ISO

 Services Tariff.